Eurico-M/my-cachyos/README.md

 sudo pacman -S print-manager system-config-printer
 ```
 We install CUPS, we enable it, and we install the print-manager to add the Printer option to the settings (I think).

+## Desktop Files

+Apparently, .desktop files are stored in `/usr/share/applications/` for system-wide stuff, although you may want to copy the relevant one to `~/.local/share/applications/` and edit that one instead.
+Besides not requiring sudo stuff, it should also stay there unmodified even if the application gets updated and the .desktop file is reset in /usr/share.

+### System Volume Resetting

+So Chromium applications have this weird need to fuck with your system, specifically to alter the volume of the input microphone.
+To prevent that there's this famous `--disable-features=WebRtcAllowInputVolumeAdjustment` launch argument.

+To add this to the Vesktop .desktop file specifically, we must edit the line that starts with `Exec=` to read `Exec=/usr/bin/vesktop --disable-features=WebRtcAllowInputVolumeAdjustment %U`.